Davidhorn

 The recent developments, on the other hand, were significantly impacted by the seemingly over-reliance on DNA evidence and repeated instances of confirmation bias.
 These critical errors not only undermined the integrity of the investigation but also led to wrongful implications and a significant delay in justice.
 Tunnel vision and confirmation bias were probably underlying factors that led to the police-induced false confession in this case.

-The human cost of investigative failures
+The human cost of judicial error

 The case’s mismanagement delayed justice for Birgitte and her family and wrongfully implicated her cousin and now Johny Vassbakk, illustrating the high cost of investigative errors.